swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 The NCBI offers a guide to downloading data here http://www.ncbi.nlm.nih.gov/books/NBK47540/ which includes links to downloading the *SRA toolkit*: http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=std

 The sequence read archive maintains its own formats, and its own libary of programs to get data out of the SRA format.
-The options for the utilities (and the formats themselves) change from time to time, so if something doesn't work, the first thing the help desk will ask you to do is update your copy of
+The options for the utilities (and the formats themselves) change from time to time, so if something doesn't work, the first thing the help desk will ask you to do is update your copy of the sra toolkit. wget ftp://ftp.ncbi.nih.gov/sra/sra-instant/reads/ByRun/litesra/SRR/SRR036/SRR036919/SRR036919.sra

 PhiX control lane, described at: http://www.ncbi.nlm.nih.gov/sra/SRX017204